 CThe channel information in the OCI KDE does not match the current operating channel parameters (see 12.2.9 (Requirements for Operating Channel Validation))

 <delete the “c)”> VOtherwise, the Supplicant verifies that the message 1 MIC is valid or AEAD decryption operation result, i.e., it uses the KCK that is part of the PTK to verify that there is no data integrity error, or that the AEAD decryption steps succeed.
-If the calculated MIC does not match the MIC that the Authenticator included in the EAPOL-Key frame or AEAD decryption operation returns failure, the Supplicant silently discards message 1.
+If the calculated MIC does not match the MIC that the Authenticator included in the EAPOL-Key frame or the AEAD decryption operation returns failure, the Supplicant silently discards message 1.

 Otherwise, the Supplicant: <make all the following subbullets, starting with “i)”>